docker/docs/desktop/hardened-desktop/enhanced-container-isolation/index.md

 - All user containers are automatically run in Linux User Namespaces which ensures stronger isolation.
 - The root user in the container maps to an unprivileged user at VM level.
-- Users can continue using containers as usual, including bind-mounting host directories, volumes, networking configurations, etc.
+- Users can continue using containers as usual, including bind mounting host directories, volumes, networking configurations, etc.
 - Privileged containers work, but they are only privileged within the container's Linux User Namespace, not in the Docker Desktop VM.
 - Containers can no longer share namespaces with the Docker Desktop VM.
 For example, `--network=host`, `--pid=host`.
 - Containers can no longer modify configuration files in the Docker Desktop VM.